Ramadan is the ninth month of the Muslim year, where, for around 30 days and nights, strict fasting is observed from dawn to sunset.

 "Anything hearty and warming to the soul is very much welcome at the table"

-"Ramadan is a time to reflect on our lives and to take a moment to think about other people who are less fortunate than us," chef Joudie Kalla said.
+"Ramadan is a time to reflect on our lives and to take a moment to think about other people who are less fortunate than us," says chef and author of Palestine on a Plate, Joudie Kalla.

 What does Ramadan mean to you?

-Joudie said: "Fasting is not only about not eating or drinking, but it's also about not committing any sins; physical or biological.
+"Fasting is not only about not eating or drinking, but it's also about not committing any sins.

 "It's a time where you give yourself the opportunity to become better.
-We take a part in it because it is an order from God to reach a higher level of understanding.
 It's supposed to remind you of people who are less fortunate, who have nothing, that you generally don’t think about in everyday life.
 Even things like when you are brushing your teeth you have to be aware not swallow any water, or wasting too much water when it is running.

 "It also makes you appreciate your food when it has been taken away from you.
 Fasting has also been proven to be very good for the body and is even used in western practice to heal the body from any impurities, so it has many positive effects on the gut and the mind."